zapptor/NetworkScanner/README.md

      ```
      .\InstallDependenciesWindows.ps1
      ```
-5. When the installation is done, CLOSE ALL POWERSHELL WINDOWS.
+5. When the installation is done, CLOSE POWERSHELL.

 6. Open powershell.